hmakelin/gisnav/docs/pages/advanced_configuration.rst

 The MockGPSNode class
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The :class:`.MockGpsNode` extends the :class:`.MapNavNode` abstract base class to publish a mock GPS message generated from the output.
+The :class:`.MockGPSNode` extends the :class:`.MapNavNode` abstract base class to publish a mock GPS message generated from the output.
 It is used in the demo as an example of how GISNav can complement and in some cases replace GNSS navigation.

-In order for the :class:`.MockGpsNode` to work, you would need to configure your ``typhoon_h480`` build target to use the new GPS.
+In order for the :class:`.MockGPSNode` to work, you would need to configure your ``typhoon_h480`` build target to use the new GPS.
 This can be either configured before flight in the file ``TODO``, or during flight by setting the `SENS_GPS_PRIME <https://docs.px4.io/v1.12/en/advanced_config/parameter_reference.html#SENS_GPS_PRIME>`_ parameter with the `param <https://docs.px4.io/v1.12/en/advanced_config/parameter_reference.html#SENS_GPS_PRIME>`_ command::